balancer/scaffold-balancer-v3/README.md

 ## 3.1: Creating the Custom Pool Factory

-Balancer architecture pushes for pool creation from a pool factory for a number of reasons, one including being picked up by the Balancer subgraph easily.

-The `CustomPoolFactoryExample.sol` contract is used to deploy the `ConstantPricePool.sol` example custom pool we walked through earlier.
+We will focus on creating the `CustomPoolFactoryExample.sol` contract.
+It is used to deploy the `ConstantPricePool.sol` example custom pool we walked through earlier.
 It inherits the `BasePoolFactory.sol` from BalancerV3's monorepo.

-First we need to make the appropriate constructor function.
-We'll go through the following constructor params for `BasePoolFactory.sol`.
+For a factory associated to the `ConstantPricePool.sol` we do not need any extra implementation within the constructor.
+Thus, all we need to do is write the constructor with the appropriate params as described below for `BasePoolFactory.sol`.

 1. `IVault vault` - The BalancerV3 vault on the respective network.
 2. `uint256 pauseWindowDuration` - The pause window that will be used for all pools created from this factory.
 It is the timeframe that a newly created pool can be paused before its buffer endtime.
 Once a pool is paused, it will remain paused til the end of the pause window, and subsequently will wait til the vault's buffer period ends.
 When the buffer period expires, it will unpause automatically, and remain permissionless forever after.
 3. `bytes memory creationCode` - The creation code that is used within the `_create()` internal function call when creating new pools.
 This is associated to the respective custom pool that you are looking to create.

-Thus, with the above background, we will write the constructor as follows:
+Thus the constructor code will be:

 ```
 constructor(